CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     Is this ok [y/d/N]:
     ```

-    Again, notice that yum calculated the RPM dependencies for us and summarized the list of other RPMs that will also
+    Again, notice that yum calculated the RPM dependencies for you and summarized the list of other RPMs that will also
     need to be upgraded to install the Python requests package.
 When prompted with `Is this ok [y/d/N]:` answer
     `y` and press the `Enter/Return` key: